Dynamic Credit Investment in Partially Observed Markets: Introduction

-These considerations, along with their mathematical tractability, {have} originated a significant amount of research.
+Regime switching models constitute an appealing framework, stemming from their ability to capture the relevant features of {asset price} dynamics, which behave differently depending on the specific phase of the business cycle {in place}.
 In the context of continuous time utility maximization, some studies have considered observable regimes, while others have accounted for the possibility that they are not directly visible.
 In the case of observable regimes, \cite{Zari} {considers} an infinite horizon investment-consumption model where the agent can invest her wealth in a stock and risk-free bond, with borrowing and stock short-selling constraints.
-In a similar regime switching framework, \cite{Cadenillas} {study} the infinite horizon problem of a risk averse investor maximizing regime dependent utility from terminal wealth and consumption. {\cite{Siu10a} study the risk minimization problem as a stochastic differential game within a regime-switching framework.} A different branch of literature has considered the case when regimes are hidden and need to be estimated from publicly available market information. \cite{NagaiRung} consider a finite horizon portfolio optimization problem, where a power investor allocates his wealth across money market account and stocks, whose price dynamics follow {a diffusion process modulated by a hidden finite-state Markov process}. \cite{Tamura} extend the analysis to the case when the time horizon is infinite. \cite{Siu11} includes the possibility of investing in inflation-linked bonds in an economy modulated by hidden regimes.
-Using a similar framework, \cite{ElSiu11} study the optimal investment problem of an insurer when the model uncertainty is governed by a hidden Markov chain. {\PPaleGrey \cite{Siu13} consider optimal investment problems in general non-Markovian regime switching models.
-As in our work, he turns the optimal investment problem with partial observations into one with complete observations using filtering theory.
-However, he focuses on default-free markets, and uses the theory of backward SDEs with jumps for his analysis.}
+In a similar regime switching framework, \cite{Cadenillas} {study} the infinite horizon problem of a risk averse investor maximizing regime dependent utility from terminal wealth and consumption.
+A different branch of literature has considered the case when regimes are hidden and need to be estimated from publicly available market information. \cite{NagaiRung} consider a finite horizon portfolio optimization problem, where a power investor allocates his wealth across money market account and stocks, whose price dynamics follow {a diffusion process modulated by a hidden finite-state Markov process}. \cite{Tamura} extend the analysis to the case when the time horizon is infinite. \cite{ElSiu11} study the optimal investment problem of an insurer when the model uncertainty is governed by a hidden Markov chain. {\PPaleGrey \cite{Siu13} considers optimal investment problems in general non-Markovian hidden regime switching models. \cite{Haussmann} consider a multi-stock market model, with stochastic interest rates and drift modulated by a hidden Markov chain.
+Combining appropriate Malliavin calculus and filtering results from hidden Markov models, they derive explicit {representations} of the optimal strategies.
+In a series of two papers, \cite{NagaiRung1} and \cite{NagaiRung2} consider a regime switching framework where logarithmic and power investors optimize their terminal utility by investing in stocks at random times due to liquidity constraints.